microsoft/app-innovation-workshop/Walkthrough Guide/04 Data Storage/README.md

 - **Name:** images-large
 - **Public access level:** Blob (anonymous read access for blobs only)

-The `images-large` containter will be used by the backend to upload all pictures that have been taken with the device camera to.
-Later in this workshop, we will down-scale these images automatically for performance enhancements at it is not a best practice to always download full-size images.
+The `images-large` containter will be used by the backend to upload all pictures that have been taken with the device camera.
+Later in this workshop, we will down-scale these images automatically for performance enhancements as it is not a best practice to always download full-size images.

 So let's also create two more containers for scaled images with the same properties, so that we end up with three containers.